ml-archive/gatekeeper/README.md

 ## Cache 🗄
 Gatekeeper uses the same cache as configured by `app.caches.use()` from Vapor, by default.
-Therefore it is **important** to setup Vapor's cache if you're using this default behaviour.
+Therefore it is **important** to set up Vapor's cache if you're using this default behaviour.
 You can use an in-memory cache for Vapor like so:

 **configure.swift**:
 ```swift